BehaviorGirl/McCammonAssignment10/README.md

 McCammonAssignment10
-This repo is isued for assignment #10 in EDRM 718
+This repo is used for assignment #10 in EDRM 718